its-discreeeet/Assertain---Automated-Assertion-Test-Extraction-Tool/README.md

-## Assertion Extractor Tool

-**Assertion Extractor** is a Python-based tool to extract assertions from Python test files from a github repository.
+**Assertain** is a Python-based tool to automate extraction assertions from Python test files from a github repository.
 This tool also contains a streamlit app for the GUI.

 ---